huwu55/NYT-Google-Books-Search/README.md

 React is running on port 3000.
 Open your browser and visit http://localhost:3000.

 ### Usage Example
-* This is a single page application that uses `react-router-dom` to navigate, hide and show React components without changing routes within Express.
+This is a single page application that uses `react-router-dom` to navigate, hide and show React components without changing routes within Express.

+Enter a book name and search for results.
+The server will return maximum 20 related results from Google.
+* Click on view button and direct user to Google book link to read more info about the book.
+* Save button will save this book to database.
+* Under the saved page, a list of saved books will be listed.

 <p align="center">
   <img width="384" height="616" src="./photo/search.png" alt="Search results">